phaethonp/phaethonp/property_development_agents.md.md

-# An experiment on building an autonomous Generative AI `agent` for property development
+# An experiment on building an autonomous Generative AI `agent`

 ### AUTOMATING PROPERTY DEVELOPMENT
 We are developing an experimental, open-source suite of APIs that leverages Neural Networks and Generative AI to automate the entire property development process, from generating project proposals to handing over of projects and sales.<br> Driven by Large Language Models, this program provides a Generative (AI) Artificial intelligence agent to facilitate multiplayer communication and the distribution of relevant information to architects, contractors, and investors at the right time, ensuring effective communication and coordination.<br>